kobrakitty/BritneyBot_LLM/README.md

 5. The FastAPI backend receives the response, processes it to ensure it's in Britney's style, and sends it back to the Streamlit frontend.
 6. The Streamlit frontend displays the response to the user.

 This setup allows for a scalable, cloud-based application that leverages modern web technologies and machine learning capabilities to create an engaging user experience.

-🌟Special thanks to the 🐙Lonely Octopus Program🐙, teachers, mentors, and Discord community for all of your support!
+Special thanks to the 🐙Lonely Octopus Program🐙, teachers, mentors, and Discord community for all of your support!
 Learn more about their AI and data science program here: www.lonelyoctopus.com</br>